ssmahim01/peddy-pet-platform/README.md

 <hr>

 <h2>Live link to the deploy Project,<br>
-Where you click to view the live of this Project -></h2>
+Where you click to view the live of this Project</h2>

 <b>Live Link:</b> https://peddy-platform.netlify.app/